1949 Indianapolis 500: Radio

 The race was carried live on the Mutual Broadcasting System, the precursor to the IMS Radio Network.
 The broadcast was sponsored by Perfect Circle Piston Rings and Bill Slater served as the anchor.
 The broadcast featured live coverage of the start, the finish, and live updates throughout the race.

 Television

-The race was carried live for the first time in history on local television on WFBM-TV channel 6 of Indianapolis.
-The station signed on for the first time race morning May 30, 1949, with a documentary about the race entitled The Crucible of Speed, then covered the race itself.
-The race broadcast utilized three cameras located along the main stretch.
-Earl Townsend, Jr. who had worked previously as a radio reporter, was the first television announcer.
+The race was carried live for the first time in the history of television on WFBM-TV Channel 6 of Indianapolis.
+The station signed on for the first time on the morning of May 30, 1949, with a documentary about the race entitled The Crucible of Speed, then coverage of the race itself.
+The race broadcast used three cameras located along the front stretch.
+Earl Townsend Jr., who previously worked as a radio reporter, was the first television announcer.
 Dick Pittenger and Paul Roberts joined Townsend along with engineer Robert Robbins.
 The telecast reached approximately 3,000 local households.